The-Last-Cookie/stringcalc/README.md

 The maximum size of a string is given by `std::string().max_size()`.
 In standard C++ it is around 2^32 most of the times.
 However, this can vary due to compiler and memory implementation.
 I will try to optimize the code, so that strings can be as long as possible.
 An idea might be to use the [rope data structure](https://en.wikipedia.org/wiki/Rope_(data_structure)).
 This will need further investigation though.

-Every main function can only have positive numbers as input and returns the calculated number as a string.
-The *base* parameter can be between 2 and 36.
+Every operator function can have positive as well as negative numbers as input and returns the calculated number as a string.
+The *base* parameter can be between 2 and 36. **Note: Negative inputs for the factorial function will be used as if they are positive.**

 ## Main features